 If the same operator provides post-paid and fixed lines services.
 Then there is even more volume and variety of generated data.

 Today, data is easily accessible in the form of real-time actionable insights.
-Such insights enable companies to respond in real-time to the behavioral changes in the customer mind-set.
+Such insights enable companies to respond in real-time to behavioral changes in the customer mind-set.
 It also helps to respond to threats from the market competition.
-This is exactly where the Big Data and its analysis can win the battle against the traditional BI tools.
+This is exactly where Big Data and its analysis can win the battle against traditional BI tools.